 As South Africa’s leading financial migration brand we regularly assist South Africans living overseas turn their retirement annuity policies into cash and then transfer the funds to their new homes.
 The good news is this can happen even before your turn 55 and the funds can be used for any purpose, whether you choose to invest them or purchase a new home.

-We provide a complete solution, which more than 60 000 clients in 105 countries have so far taken advantage of and we have a 100% success rate.
+We provide a complete solution, which thousands of clients in over 105 countries have so far taken advantage of and we have a 100% success rate.
 In addition we provide highly competitive exchange rates and require no up-front payment.